Pros and Cons of Living in Bangkok

 If you're ok with hot weather, Thailand would probably be heaven on earth for you too.

-The quality of life you have, the value for money and the access to services is just too good to be true.
+The quality of life you have, the value you get for your money and the access to services is just too good to be true.

 Pros for me as a 20 something drinker